mzivic7/SyncTEd/use_with_ngrok.md

 8. Client side:
 Edit "conf.txt":
 - Set `host = False`
-- Set `host_local_address = ` to be address that ngrok outputed to host.
+- Set `host_local_address = ` to be address that ngrok outputted to host.
-- Set `host_local_port = ` to be same as port ngrok outputed with address.
+- Set `host_local_port = ` to be same as port ngrok outputted with address.
 Client should now run SyncTEd, and connection should be established.

-In ngrok can also be set region, this will decrese latency if correct region is set.
+In ngrok can also be set region, this will decrease latency if correct region is set.
 Use this command instead one in step 4:
 - on windows: `ngrok tcp -region <region code> <port>`
 - on linux: `./ngrok tcp -region <region code> <port>`